 Plastic junction boxes for electrical work are cheap and easy to mount anywhere.
 Get them at home centers.

 Tablecloth drop cloth

 Store on a door

 A door that opens into a closet or utility room provides a handy surface for hang-up storage.
 The trouble is that most doors don’t offer a flat, solid surface for fastening hooks or racks.
 The solution is to screw 3/4-in. plywood to the door.
 (On a hollow-core door, use screws and construction adhesive.)
 Then you can mount as many hooks or racks as you like.
-Watch out for these surprising things a homeowner can be fined for.

 Keep pictures level

 A pinch of mounting putty (that sticky stuff used to hang posters) prevents picture tilt without harming walls.

 Epoxy is one of the few adhesives that can fill gaps without losing strength.
 That’s why it’s perfect for repairing loose-fitting joints in furniture.
 If you have only one or two repairs to make, buy a small quantity of epoxy in a double syringe at a home center or hardware store.
 Read the instructions on the label and make sure the epoxy is formulated for wood repairs.

 Brush a layer of epoxy onto both parts to be joined.
 Assemble and clamp the parts if necessary.
 Then wait the specified time for the epoxy to set up.
 Read the instructions to determine how long the epoxy should cure before you use the furniture.
 Even five-minute epoxy may take an hour or more to reach full strength.
 If you’re repairing a valuable antique, you may want to avoid epoxy repairs because the result is irreversible.